Today In History logo TIH

 Alexander Duff arrived in Calcutta with 800 books—all lost in a shipwreck.
 He started teaching anyway, in a rented house with five students.
 Ram Mohan Roy, a Bengali reformer who'd already challenged widow-burning laws, helped him open India's first college teaching Western science and literature in English.
 The General Assembly's Institution enrolled 300 students within months.
 Their graduates didn't just learn—they sparked the Bengal Renaissance, producing writers, reformers, and revolutionaries who'd reshape Indian identity.
 Two men from different worlds built a school that taught Indians to question both.

-The Regulament Organic imposed a strict Russian-backed constitution on Wallachia, centralizing power under a prince w…
+The Regulamentul Organic imposed a strict Russian-backed constitution on Wallachia, centralizing power under a prince…

-The Regulament Organic imposed a strict Russian-backed constitution on Wallachia, centralizing power under a prince while codifying serfdom for decades.
-This quasi-constitutional framework established the administrative backbone for modern Romanian statehood, shaping the region's legal and political evolution long before unification.
+The Regulamentul Organic imposed a strict Russian-backed constitution on Wallachia, centralizing power under a prince appointed with Moscow's approval while codifying serfdom for the peasant majority.
+This quasi-constitutional framework standardized administrative practices, established a bicameral legislature, and professionalized the military for the first time.
+Despite its authoritarian character, the document created the institutional backbone for modern Romanian statehood, shaping the region's legal and political evolution long before the principalities unified in 1859.

 The guards discovered them at 3 AM: forty-two enslaved people had broken through the workhouse walls using tools smug…